isomerpages/moh-agewellsg/pages/Active Ageing.md

  **Interested to participate in an AAC?**

-You may locate the AAC nearest you [here](www.go.gov.sg/aacgowhere).
+You may locate the AAC nearest you [here](https://www.go.gov.sg/aacgowhere).
+Alternatively, you may contact the Agency for Integrated Care (AIC) at 1800-650-6060 or [email them](https://www.aic.sg/About-Us/Contact-Us-Form) for further assistance to find your AAC.

 **Are activities and programmes offered by the AACs free of charge?**